 As it has been extremely busy at the garage, we found the time to take measures to get this Chevy Truck revived from what would seem like a cemetery of a desert wasteland.

 Anything sitting for 5 years in our neck of the woods requires a serious safety check of all things undercarriage and deadly.
-Black Widows and other related insects\spiders etc. This is a key focus point of our garage safety that we take pretty serious ( my forehead sting from many years ago was no joke. ) So first things first, we totally spray down the nooks and crannies of the whole truck ,let it sit overnight and recheck it again in the morning.
+Black Widows and other related insects\spiders etc. This is a key focal point of our garage safety that we take pretty serious ( my forehead sting from many years ago was no joke. ) So first things first, we totally spray down the nooks and crannies of the whole truck, let it sit overnight and recheck it again in the morning.

 To be expected, a battery replacement was initially the first step, and to our surprise….we fired up and the engine started without too much drama.
 An extended crank was present, otherwise, we sounded and looked pretty good for a truck that was sitting for 5 years.

-As fuel starts to age , and is actually not put in to use it becomes varnish like and resembles a shellack that you may see on some homemade style furniture.
+As fuel starts to age and is actually not put in to use it becomes varnish like and resembles a shellack that you may see on some homemade style furniture.
 Not an ideal situation for a combustion chamber and spark plugs.
 A fuel filter and a draining of all old fuel is a priority.
-Additionally a deep cleaning of the throttle body, and air induction will help clear up and carbon deposits.
+Additionally, deep cleaning of the throttle body and air induction will help clear up and carbon deposits.
 Surprisingly fuel pressure was great with awesome fuel volume, so the fuel pump gets to live another day as is.

 GM Top Engine Cleaner :

-The ignition is pretty aged and we certainly are going to replace spark plugs, wires and the cap\rotor to ensure we have great spark for our fresh fuel.
-Additionally , we are going to take the extra measure and replace the aged ignition coil, as it is highly likely to come back in the garage as an ignition failure once we have all the new & restored secondary ignition parts in place.
+The ignition is pretty aged and we certainly are going to replace spark plugs, wires, and the cap\rotor to ensure we have a great spark for our fresh fuel.
+Additionally, we are going to take the extra measure and replace the aged ignition coil, as it is highly likely to come back in the garage as an ignition failure once we have all the new & restored secondary ignition parts in place.

-Tip : The throttle body injector harness are pretty common to fray and short at the pint of where the air cleaner sits ( from repeated removal and install wires can become frayed).
-This can cause a phantom hesitation and in some occasions a crank no start condition.
+Tip: The throttle body injector harness is pretty common to fray and short at the point of where the air cleaner sits (from repeated removal and install wires can become frayed).
+This can cause a phantom hesitation and on some occasions, a crank no-start condition.
 Be sure to look closely at those and replace if necessary.